Shadowcaster77/Agora-Post-Processing-TimeStamp/README.md

 We have some helper functions that automate running Agora.
 These scripts are placed under `script/`, but should be run along with Agora programs.

+## Traffic Estimator

+A Python script under `estimator/` can help calculate the data rates after each DSP block.

 ## Reference

 * If you have any question for this utility repo, please contact [@cstandy](https://github.com/cstandy).